NetworkBlockDevice/nbd/doc/proto.md

 - `NBD_OPT_EXPORT_NAME` (1)

-    Choose the export which the client would like to use, end option haggling, and proceed to the data pushing phase.
+    Choose the export which the client would like to use, end option haggling, and proceed to the transmission phase.
 Data: name of the export, free-form UTF8 text (subject to limitations by server implementation).
 If the chosen export does not exist or requirements for the chosen export are not met (e.g., the client did not